Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Crazyflie 2.1/platform_overview.md

 cf.commander.send_setpoint(roll, pitch, yaw_rate, thrust)
 ```

+---

 Each method serves a unique purpose, and many users combine them—e.g., using cfclient for calibration, and Python for mission control.

+>  Note: This folder also contains frequently used Python functions used in this project, including communication handlers, control pipelines, and safety utilities.